-If your Eligible Dependent is disabled on the date that dependent's coverage ends, Dependents Health Care Benefits will be payable while your Eligible Dependent continues to be disabled for Eligible Expenses incurred in the calendar year in which coverage stops and the next two succeeding calendar years, but only for the injury, sickness or pregnancy causing the continuous disability of your Eligible Dependent after coverage stops.
+If your Eligible Dependent is disabled on the date that dependent's coverage ends, Dependents Health Care Benefits will be payable for Eligible Expenses incurred in the calendar year in which coverage stops and the next two succeeding calendar years, but only for the injury, sickness or pregnancy causing the continuous disability of your Eligible Dependent after coverage stops.

-If you cease to render compensated service due to pregnancy and your child is born after your coverage ends, Dependents Health Care Benefits will apply to the Eligible Expenses of your newborn child only during the first fourteen days of age.
+If you cease to render compensated service due to pregnancy and your child is born after your coverage ends, Dependents Health Care Benefits will apply to the Eligible Expenses of your newborn child only during the 14 days immediately following the child's birth.